Bridget Neval

-Bridget Neval (born 13 February 1985) is an Australian former actress.
+Bridget Phillips (nee Neval) (born 13 February 1985) is an Australian former actress.
 She has been in various television programs including Wicked Science and is most famous for her portrayal of Lana Crawford in Neighbours.

 Early life

 Neval was born in India, to a Canadian father and Australian mother, and lived there for a few months before moving to Canada.
 She then moved to Australia at the age of 13.
 This has resulted in her having a unique accent which is a mixture of Australian and Canadian.

 Neval acted in school plays and secured an agent with the idea of working as an extra, but after going for auditions, she began landing speaking roles.
 After playing roles in children's series and short films, she secured a role on Neighbours while studying her final year in high school.

 Career

 Neval's first main role was on 2002 Canadian television series Guinevere Jones in which she played Reine Davidson, the nemesis of protagonist Guinevere Jones and her friends.

 From 2003 to 2005, Neval then portrayed the lead of teenage genius Elizabeth Hawke in Australian-produced children's series Wicked Science.
 In the series Elizabeth Hawke and Toby Johnson became geniuses after a science experiment went wrong.
 Elizabeth had previously been a quiet nerd but she uses her new-found intelligence for evil, making her the villain of the program.
 Only fellow genius Toby can stop her from hurting innocent people.

 From 2004 to 2005, Neval secured a part in long-running Australian soap opera Neighbours, playing Lana Crawford, the series' first lesbian character.
 She later returned for Neighbours 35th Anniversary on 18 March 2020.

 Neval then played sixteen-year-old Amelia in stage production Chasing Pegasus from 3 October 2006, as part of the Melbourne Fringe Festival.

 In 2006, Neval appeared in Australian horror film Damned by Dawn playing the role of The Banshee, a ghostly spirit whose eerie cries awaken the dead.
 The film was released in America on Blu-ray and DVD on 9 November 2010.
 She appeared in yet another Australian horror movie Crawlspace in 2012, as 'Echo Unit'.